seilanhiep/data/kh/source_data/LASSP/systematic_land_registration_2013/systematic_land_registration_2013_metadata.md

 Title

-Systematic Land Registration and Order #1 Land Registration (Cambodia, 2013)
+Systematic Land Registration in Cambodia (2013)

 Description

-This dataset describes describes the status of systematic land registration in Cambodia's communes, as given in the Cambodian Ministry of Land Management's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.
+This dataset describes describes the status of systematic land registration in Cambodia's communes by March 2013, as given in the Cambodian Ministry of Land Management's Land Administration Sub-Sector Program (LASSP) 2013 newsletter.

 Format